jjkoh95/aa-nps-analysis/README.md

 | nnlm-en-128 (TF Hub) | 0.96 | 0.94 | 0.93 | 0.94 |
 | AutoML (Google) | 0.99 | 0.98 | 0.96 | 0.97|

-Note: Google AutoML only tested against half of the entire human labelled dataset.
+Note: Google AutoML only tested against half of the entire human labelled dataset and I have to filter out all the `Neutral` predictions so this is heavily biased as `Neutral`'s usually are the indecisive cases falling between positive/negative.

 ## Shoutout